-Weed grasses can be grouped into two categories: annuals and perennials.
+Wide-bladed weed grasses can be grouped into two categories: annuals and perennials.
 Annual weeds sprout, grow, and die every year.
-In the spring and summer, their seeds begin to germinate, or grow; in the winter, annual weeds die off.
+In the spring and summer, their seeds begin to grow; in the winter, annual weeds die off.

-Perennial weeds live year-round.
+Perennial wide-bladed grasses live year-round.
 Like Kentucky bluegrass lawns, perennial weeds actively grow every spring and go dormant every winter.
-If you see a weed grass in your lawn during winter and early spring, it is a perennial-type weed grass like tall fescue, quack grass, or orchard grass, which are all perennial weeds.
+If you see a wide-bladed grass in your lawn during winter and early spring, it is a perennial-type weed grass like tall fescue, quack grass, or orchard grass.